Everyone remembers their first time.

 As you get acquainted with riding, stop borrowing your friend's and get your own bike.
 You'll discover some adjustments make your ride more comfortable and easier.
 You can modify the position of the handlebars and how it lines up with the fork tube, fit the clutch and brake handles to your hand-size, and fine-tune the suspension settings to your liking.

-Finding others with experience, group riding and even taking a class to learn more about the ins-and-outs of dirt bike riding can enhance the enjoyment and get you up to speed, literally.
+Finding others with experience, group riding and even taking a class to learn more about the ins-and-outs of dirt bike riding enhances the enjoyment and gets you up to speed, literally.

 For additional reading: